 Or finally won that battle with a blemish?

-Or kept cutting yourself in the same spot while shaving your legs?
+Or kept knicking yourself in the same spot while shaving your legs?
 (Ankles are difficult.)

 Of course you do!